JacobJones6154/GuessTheNumbers/README.md

 # GuessTheNumbers
-A game created to practice variables
+A game created to practice in order to practice working with variables.